Illinois Real Estate: Continuing Education

 What happens if I fail the final examination?

-You should have no problem passing our exams as long as you review our course materials (and attend any live sessions that may be required for your program).
-Broker Management includes a study guide to help our students review and prepare for the exam.
-Our core and elective course booklet includes sample questions.
-Online practice questions are also available.
-A score of 70% or higher is required by law to pass.
-On the rare occasion that someone does not pass, one retake of the exam is allowed on a different day.Last Updated: 11/18/2014
+You should have no problem passing the final exams exams for self-study courses, as long as you review our course materials.
+Our materials include online and printed practice questions.
+A score of 70% or higher is required by to pass.
+On the rare occasion that someone does not pass, one retake of the exam is allowed on a different day.Last Updated: 1/10/2018

 Where can I go to take the self-study portion of the examination?